reboottechrishi/TechRishi/README.md

 ```
 ## What We Do

-*   **Weekly Meetups:** Join us for our weekly online meetups where we discuss the latest advancements in Multicloud and AI.
-Each meetup features insightful presentations, engaging discussions, and opportunities to share knowledge and experiences.
+*   **Weekly Meetups:** weekly online meetups where we discuss the latest advancements in Multicloud and AI.
+Opportunities to share knowledge and experiences.
 *   **Knowledge Sharing:** This repository serves as a central hub for learning resources.
 You'll find articles, tutorials, code samples, and documentation related to Multicloud and AI.
 *   **Community Support:** We believe in the power of collaboration!
 Feel free to contribute your expertise, ask questions, and help others navigate the ever-evolving landscape of these technologies.